mattermost/mattermost-handbook/contributors/join-us/recruiting.md

 #### 4. Hang Out

 We have [warm-ups](https://handbook.mattermost.com/operations/workplace/people/working-at-mattermost/mattermost-communication#ice-breaker) in some meetings to learn more about each other.
-It’s part of a culture where we get to know each other.
+It’s part of our culture where we get to know each other.

 Find time after meetings and video conferences to get to know your teammates.
 Ask them about their weekends and how their life is outside of work.